Magnetic sail: History of concept

 An overview of many of the magnetic sail proposed designs with illustrations from the references was published in 2018 by Djojodihardjo.
-The earliest method proposed by Andrews and Zubrin in 1988, dubbed the magsail, has the significant advantage of requiring no propellant and is thus a form of field propulsion that can operate indefinitely.
+The earliest method proposed by Andrews and Zubrin in 1988, dubbed the magsail, has the significant advantage of requiring no propellant and is thus a form of propellantless propulsion that can operate indefinitely.
 A drawback of the magsail design was that it required a large (50–100 km radius) superconducting loop carrying large currents with a mass on the order of 100 tonnes.
 The magsail design also described modes of operation for interplanetary transfers, thrusting against a planetary ionosphere or magnetosphere, escape from low Earth orbit as well as deceleration of an interstellar craft over decades after being initially accelerated by other means, for example. a fusion rocket, to a significant fraction of light speed, with a more detailed design published in 2000.
 In 2015, Freeland validated most of the initial magsail analysis, but determined that thrust predictions were optimistic by a factor of 3.1 due to a numerical integration error.

 Subsequent designs proposed and analyzed means to significantly reduce mass.
 These designs require little to modest amounts of exhausted propellant and can thrust for years.
 All proposed designs describe thrust from solar wind outwards from the Sun.
 In 2000, Winglee and Slough proposed a Mini-Magnetospheric Plasma Propulsion (M2P2) design that injected low energy plasma into a much smaller coil with much lower mass that required low power.
 Simulations predicted impressive performance relative to mass and required power; however, a number of critiques raised issues: that the assumed magnetic field falloff rate was optimistic and that thrust was dramatically overestimated.

 Starting in 2003, Funaki and others published a series of theoretical, simulation and experimental investigations at JAXA in collaboration with Japanese universities addressing some of the issues from criticisms of M2P2 and named their approach the MagnetoPlasma Sail (MPS).
 In 2011, Funaki and Yamakawa authored a chapter in a book that is a good reference for magnetic sail theory and concepts.
 MPS research resulted in many published papers that advanced the understanding of physical principles for magnetic sails.
 Best performance occurred when the injected plasma had a lower density and velocity than considered in M2P2.
 Thrust gain was computed as compared with performance with a magnetic field only in 2013 and 2014.
 Investigations and experiments continued reporting increased thrust experimentally and numerically considering use of a Magnetoplasmadynamic thruster (aka MPD Arc jet in Japan) in 2015, multiple antenna coils in 2019, and a multi-pole MPD thruster in 2020.